Pomfret, Connecticut

-Pomfret is a town in Windham County, Connecticut, United States.
-The population was 4,266 in 2020 according to the 2020 United States Census.
-The land was purchased from Native Americans in 1686 (the "Mashmuket Purchase" or "Mashamoquet Purchase") and the town was incorporated in 1713 and named after Pontefract in West Yorkshire, England.
+Pomfret is a town in Windham County, Connecticut, with a population of 4,266 according to the 2020 United States Census.
+The town is part of the Northeastern Connecticut Planning Region.
+It was incorporated in 1713 and was named after Pontefract in West Yorkshire, England.
+The land was purchased from local Indians in 1686 in a deal known as the "Mashmuket Purchase" or "Mashamoquet Purchase".